 Existing jurisdictional wetlands shall be retained to the extent possible.
-Impacts to existingReplacement wetlands shall be providedmitigated where complete avoidance is not possible according to a habitat restoration plan prepared by a qualified wetland specialist and approved by any required jurisdictional agencies, ensuring no net loss of wetland acreage or habitat value.
+Impacts to existing wetlands shall be mitigated where complete avoidance is not possible according to a habitat restoration plan prepared by a qualified wetland specialist and approved by any required jurisdictional agencies, ensuring no net loss of wetland acreage or habitat value.

 Sec.
 10-4.440.
-Wildlife habitat.
+Wildlife Habitat.

-Avoid disturbance to important wildlife habitat features such as nestbird nesting trees, colonial breeding locations, elderberry host plants for Valley Elderberry Longhorn Beetle, and essential cover associated withmature riparian forest and oak woodland habitat.
+Avoid disturbance to important wildlife habitat features such as bird nesting trees, colonial breeding locations, elderberry host plants for Valley Elderberry Longhorn Beetle, and mature riparian forest and oak woodland habitat.
 This shall include sensitive siting of haul roads, trails, and recreational facilities away from these features.
-Essential Suitable habitat for special-status species shall be protected and enhanced, or replaced as a part of mitigation plans prepared by a qualified biologist.
+Suitable habitat for special-status species shall be protected and enhanced, or replaced as a part of mitigation plans prepared by a qualified biologist where necessary, and through compliance with the Yolo HCP/NCCP for special-status species covered by that Plan.
+Mining and reclamation activities shall be performed in accordance with the State Fish and Wildlife Code, Migratory Bird Treaty Act, and other applicable regulations to protect bird nests when in active use.